 =SUMIFS(E3:E12, D3:D12, ">500", E3:E12, "<5")

-Logical operators help refine criteria for more precise calculations, allowing you to handle a variety of conditions and exclusions efficiently.
+Logical operators help refine criteria for more precise calculations, enabling you to efficiently handle a variety of conditions and exclusions.

-Let's say we have some missing data in the store due to price changes in August.
-We need to calculate how many items have missing price data.
+Let’s say we have some missing data in the store due to price changes in August.
+We need to calculate the number of items with missing price data.

 To do this, let’s use the following formula: